jfh3/PYFIT-FF/README.md

   + **Step-2: Create a dedicated Conda environment**

     + Executing the following commands from the command line will create a conda environment named TORCH3.7 and will install the required dependencies.
+Be sure to answer "yes" to the various prompts.
 The entire process should only take a few minutes and take up roughly 2.5 GB of disk space.

     + ```shell
       conda deactivate											  # exit current conda enviroment if one is activated